neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 ## Why worms?
 When studying animal behaviour, _Caenorhabditis elegans_ is not the first model organism most people think of.
 However, they are used frequently as a model for drug discovery, developmental biology, genetics, and other areas.
-Changes in the behaviour are thereby an important readout, indicating the effectiveness of a drug, a developmental defect, or the contribution of a specific gene.
-The main advantage of using _C. elegans_ over mammalian models like mice is the simpleness.
+Changes in their behaviour are thereby an important readout, indicating the effectiveness of a drug, a developmental defect, or the contribution of a specific gene.
+The main advantage of using _C. elegans_ over mammalian models like mice is their simplicity.
 This is also true for the OSW hackday project described here: what could be easier to skeletonize than a worm!